From saloon murders to street brawls to the infamous New York Draft Riots, the Bowery Boys embodied the bloody history of 19th-century New York.

 In addition to politics, the Bowery Boys also made a name for themselves in the world of theatre.
 The gang often attended performances together at the Bowery Theatre.
 Once they had become regular audience members, the actors and directors began putting on plays about the Bowery Boys, which delighted them to no end.

 But the theater was not only a place of entertainment.
 It was also a place where the Bowery Boys could gather, drink, smoke, and carry on with prostitutes.
 To whatever extent the Bowery Boys maintained an air of civility outside the theater doors, inside the theater they were safe to participate in a host of depravities.

 However, the culture of community-minded civility within the Bowery Boys ended quickly when Walsh died in 1859.
 As the poor man’s champion was gone, the gang was looking for a new leader who could follow in Walsh’s big footsteps.

 And the Bowery Boys’ search for a new leader was all the more important with the looming prospect of the Civil War draft.
-In 1863, Congress was working on passing new laws intended to conscript large numbers of men.
+In 1863, Congress was working on passing new laws intended to conscript large numbers of men to fight for the Union in the American Civil War.
 Many of the draft’s targets were among the poor and the immigrants like those living in New York’s slums.